On uniqueness results for Dirichlet problems of elliptic systems without DeGiorgi-Nash-Moser regularity: Setup, results and strategy of proofs

 \begin{rem}[On convergence at the boundary for the regularity problem] For the regularity problem, there is a trace theorem for the space of $L^2_{loc}$ functions satisfying $\|\NT(\nabla u)\|_{p}<\infty$, as is implicit in \cite{KP}.
 The Whitney averages converge almost everywhere in approaching the boundary, the limit belongs to the homogeneous Sobolev space $\dot W^{1,p}(\R^n)$ and Ces\`aro means $\barint_{t}^{2t} u \ ds$ converge in the sense of distributions modulo constants to the same limit, see Lemma~\ref{lem:trace} .
 Hence, the boundary condition in the regularity problem is implied by the interior control.
 Actually, Theorem 1.1 of \cite{AM} shows that all solutions in this class for the range of $p$ in the statement enjoy convergence $ \nabla_{x} u(t,\cdot) \to \nabla_{x} u(0,\cdot)$ strongly in $L^p$ as $t \to 0$.
 So, this could be taken as definition for the convergence to the boundary data as well. \end{rem}

-\begin{rem}[On comparability of $S$ and $\NT$] For $p$ as in Corollary \ref{cor:wp}, Theorems~1.6 and Theorem~1.9 in \cite{AM} show that (compatible) well-posedness for $(R)_{p'}^{\Le^*} $ is equivalent to (compatible) well-posedness for a variant $(\wt{D})_{p}^\Le$ of the Dirichlet problem with the non-tangential maximal function being replaced by the square function $S(t\nabla u)$ in the $L^p$-control.
-Owing to Corollary 1.4 in \cite{AM}, we have $\|\NT(u)\|_{p} \lesssim \|S(t\nabla u)\|_{p}$ \emph{a priori} for any weak solution in this range of $p$ and $u(t,\cdot)$ converges to its boundary data strongly in $L^p$.
+\begin{rem}[On comparability of $S$ and $\NT$] For $p$ as in Corollary~\ref{cor:wp}, Theorems~1.6 and Theorem~1.9 in \cite{AM} show that (compatible) well-posedness for $(R)_{p'}^{\Le^*} $ is equivalent to (compatible) well-posedness for a variant $(\wt{D})_{p}^\Le$ of the Dirichlet problem with the non-tangential maximal function being replaced by the square function $S(t\nabla u)$ in the $L^p$-control.
+Owing to Corollary 1.4 in \cite{AM}, we have $\|\NT(u)\|_{p} \lesssim \|S(t\nabla u)\|_{p}$ \emph{a priori} for any weak solution in this range of $p$ and $u(t,\cdot)$ converges to its boundary data strongly in $L^p$ if the right hand side is finite.
 Thus, Corollary~\ref{cor:wp} can rephrased as saying that the (compatible) well-posedness of $(\wt{D})_{p}^\Le$ implies that of $(D)_{p}^\Le$.

 It would be interesting to prove the converse, at least for the range of $p$ above.
 For equations, that is $m=1$, with real valued $t$-independent coefficients, the real variable argument in \cite{HKMP1} shows $\|\NT(u)\|_{p} \sim \|S(t\nabla u)\|_{p}$ for any weak solution.
 Hence, both Dirichlet problems are \textit{a priori} the same and the converse holds.
 Using the equivalence between $(\wt{D})_{p}^\Le$ and $(R)_{p'}^{\Le^*}$ mentioned above, this also provides a direct way for deducing the main result on well-posedness of the regularity problem $(R)_{p'}^{\Le^*}$ in \cite{HKMP2} for real coefficients from \cite{HKMP1}.
-For equations with complex coefficients and systems though, akin conclusion remain unknown. \end{rem}
+For equations with complex coefficients and systems though, similar conclusions remain unknown. \end{rem}